-It would be rare to find a visitor in Banff, known as the gateway to Canada’s Rocky Mountains, who is not determined to find the best Banff view of the postcard panorama.
-Who can blame them?
-Banff National Park is Canada’s oldest protected parkland and is designated a UNESCO World Heritage as part of the Canadian mountain range.
-It has been beckoning world travelers for over 125 years with it’s endless green valleys and jaw dropping mountain peaks.
+Banff National Park is Canada’s oldest protected parkland and is designated a UNESCO World Heritage site as part of the Canadian mountain range.
+It has been beckoning world travelers for over 125 years with its endless green valleys and jaw dropping mountain peaks.

-No matter how many times we visit Banff, our packing includes multiple cameras, determined to capture yet a more spectacular Banff view.
-There is one small issue however.
-We are not the only visitors looking for that perfect viewpoint.
-Banff National Park greets more than three million visitors a year.
+However, there is one not-so-small issue.
+We are not the only visitors looking for that perfect vantage point.
+Banff National Park greets more than four million visitors a year.

 So in all travels, Banff National Park being no exception, we are on the hunt for peaceful panoramas.

 No time to read this now?
 Save it on your Pinterest travel board for later.